 b) Scribd – Newsletters, scanned documents, computer generated posters and flyers.
 We also have a retrospective of the Pride in our Past Exhibition (2012) in PDF magazine format stored in our Scribd space.

 Not only do the above networks provide vast amounts of free or nearly free storage they also help the archive reach and engage with a wider audience.
+Many of the images from the Pride events organised by us at Pride in Plymouth have been included and shared across the globe – Putting Plymouth Pride on the International Pride Map.

 3) The Mobile Archive and Pop up Exhibition